Apple supplier's light forecast exacerbates iPhone jitters

 On Thursday, investment bank Needham said it expects iPhone shipments to fall 5 percent in fiscal 2016 to 220 million units, down from its prior estimate of 245 million units.

-As a result, Needham analyst Quinn Bolton lowered his current-quarter revenue and EPS estimates for Apple chip suppliers Skyworks Solutions (SWKS.O) and Qorvo (QRVO.O).
+As a result, Needham analyst Quinn Bolton lowered his current-quarter revenue and EPS estimates for Apple chip suppliers Skyworks Solutions and Qorvo.

 Shares of Skyworks were up 0.2 percent Thursday afternoon while Qorvo was 0.28 percent higher.
 Jabil's stock was down 1.1 percent.